GET IN TOUCH

 Additional Iowa Tax Relief Resources

-Taxpayers have access to various relief options through the Iowa Department of Revenue and federal agencies.
+Taxpayers have access to various relief options through the Iowa Department of Revenue.
 These programs are designed to help individuals and businesses resolve outstanding tax balances based on their ability to pay.

 Available Relief Programs

-• Offer in compromise programs may be available to settle a balance for less than the full amount owed when circumstances show the person is unable to pay in full.
+• Offer in compromise — This program may be available to settle a balance for less than the full amount owed when circumstances show the person is unable to pay in full.

-• Penalty abatement requests can reduce additional charges if the taxpayer can prove that circumstances beyond their control caused penalties.
+• Penalty abatement — Requests can reduce additional charges if the taxpayer can prove that circumstances beyond their control caused the penalties.

-• Hardship status may temporarily suspend collection if paying the debt would create financial hardship for the individual or their family.
+• Hardship status — This may temporarily suspend collection if paying the debt would create financial hardship for the individual or their family.

 Accessing these programs can help taxpayers regain good standing, prevent future enforcement actions, and achieve financial relief through legally approved options.